MasoudKaviani/freemachinelearninigbooks/README.md

-# Free Machine Learninig and Data Science Books
+# Free Machine Learning and Data Science Books
 Free Machine Learning, Data Mining, Deep Learning, Artificial Intelligence and Big Data Books

 This is a repository to list free books in Machine Learning, Data Mining, Deep Learning, Artificial Intelligence fields.
 Feel free to add extra books by editing ReadMe file and make a PR